-The volume of water available to crops from precipitation was estimated as the total precipitation falling on the land surface in the Tule Subbasin.
-An isohyetal map showing the precipitation distribution across the subbasin, as determined from long-term averages, is shown on Figure 11.
-Total precipitation at the Porterville precipitation for water year 2018/19 was 10.2 inches, which is near average precipitation for the area (see Figure 12).
-The distribution of precipitation for the 2018/19 water year across the subbasin, for purposes of agricultural water supply, was based on California Irrigation Management Information System (CIMIS) data provided by California Polytechnic State University, San Luis Obispo.
-The total volume of precipitation available for crops in 2018/19 was estimated to be 495,600 acre-ft.
+The volume of water entering the Tule Subbasin as precipitation was estimated based on the longterm average annual isohyetal map and the 2019/20 precipitation data reported for the Porterville precipitation station.
+An isohyetal map showing the estimated 2019/20 precipitation distribution across the subbasin is shown on Figure 11.
+Total precipitation at the Porterville precipitation station for water year 2019/20 was 8.1 inches, which is slightly less than average precipitation for the area (see Figure 12).
+It was assumed that the relative precipitation distribution for each year was the same as that shown on the long-term average annual isohyetal map.
+The magnitude of annual precipitation within each isohyetal zone was varied from year to year based on the ratio of annual precipitation at the Porterville Station (see Figure 12) to annual average precipitation at the Porterville isohyetal zone multiplied by the isohyetal zone average annual precipitation.
+The total volume of precipitation available for crops in 2019/20 was estimated to be 268,600 acre-ft.